MLSM-at-DTU/ml_metamodels/reports/README.md

 >
 > Answer:

 In total we have implemented 14 tests.
-We are testing the `data.py` script, the `model.py` script and the `train.py` script.
-These scripts are the most critical scripts in our pipeline and have calls to several other scripts (e.g., the `model.py` imports classes from `gnn_layers.py`).
+We are testing the `data.py`, the `model.py` and the `train.py`.

 * The `test_data.py` checks whether the data is available and has been formatted correctly (e.g., the existence of the data and the shape of x features and edge features).
 * The `test_model.py` checks whether the shapes of the encoder, gnn_layer, and decoder works and also puts these three elements together into a transformer.
 * The `train_model.py` checks is the `TrainModel` instance can be initialized with a given example of a configuration file.

 ### Question 8